Mercedes Finance Scandal Explained: Check If You’re Owed a Refund

 Warning sign: If you weren’t informed of different financing options or were pressured into taking a specific deal, this could be a case of mis-selling.

-Warning sign: If you weren’t made fully aware of how much you would owe at the end of your agreement, you may have mis-sold your PCP deal.
+Warning sign: If you weren’t made fully aware of how much you would owe at the end of your agreement, you may have been mis-sold your PCP deal.

 Some Mercedes customers learned that there were extra fees charged to them, even without their knowledge and explicit approval.
-These fees vary greatly, from GAP insurance, service packages, and extended warranties, and while they may have benefited from it, adding it on top of their agreements, without consent can constitute to mis-selling.
+These fees vary greatly, from GAP insurance, service packages, and extended warranties, and while they may have benefited from it, adding it on top of their agreements without consent can constitute mis-selling.
 Extra charges like this can inflate the total loan amount, leaving customers at dismay after finding out that they will be paying more than they originally anticipated.

 Warning sign: If you notice additional products in your contract that you didn’t agree to or weren’t fully explained to you, this could indicate mis-selling.